AdaCore/uwrap/documentation/language_match.rst

 .. code-block:: text

-   match r: child (\ "A" \ last: many (true) \ "B" \)
+   TODO: this kind of capture needs to be implemented match r: child (\ "A" \ last: many (true) \ "B" \)

 In the above, is matched, r is the value of the grandchild. last is the value